emsejournal/openscience/README.md

 # EMSE Open Science Initiative

-___
-**Notes on current version:**

-Please note that the current version describes the basic principles and process for the envisioned open science initiative.
-Details on the process, such as how to communicate with the authors, are subject to current discussions (e.g. with Springer).
-To give feedback about this proposal, there are three possibilities:
-* comment directly via email
-* comment on the pull-request discussion thread
-* comment a specific line by clicking in the left margin)
-___

 Openness in science is key to fostering progress via transparency, reproducibility, and replicability.
 Especially open data and open source are two fundamental pillars in open science as both build the core for excellence in evidence-based research.
 The Empirical Software Engineering journal (EMSE) has therefore decided to explicitly foster open science and reproducible research by encouraging and supporting authors to share their (anonymized and curated) empirical data and source code in form of replication packages.
 The overall goals are:
 * Increasing the transparency, reproducibility, and replicability of research endeavours.
-This not only supports the immediate credibility of authors' work, but it also provides a common basis for joint community efforts grounded on shared data.
+This supports the immediate credibility of authors' work, and it also provides a common basis for joint community efforts grounded on shared data.
 * Building up an overall body of knowledge in the community leading to widely accepted and well-formed software engineering theories in the long run.

 This document describes the principles, the process, and the infrastructure that support this initiative.

-## Open Science Board

-Chairs:
-Daniel Méndez, Technical University of Munich, Germany Martin Monperrus, KTH Royal Institute of Technology, Sweden

-Board members:
-TBD (we would start with 5-6 members)

 ## Open Science Principles at EMSE